-These exchanges give rise to a human economy where a person's social worth and moral standing is determined by his involvement in the public exchange of gifts and favors.
-Two principles regulate participation in this human economy – the imperative to be grateful (acknowledge the debt) and the moral obligation to honor one's debts.
-Those who fail to acknowledge those powerful enough to provide life, can be devalued to the point of either social or physical death (Graeber, 2011).
-And so, participation in this human economy is predicted on the molding of a certain personality type – one that would willingly submit himself to the moral code of gift-giving.
-Assuming the role of benefactors and recipients criminals can balance their need for intimacy and care and a sense of belonging with the imperative to repay the debts they incurred (See also Benisti 2010; Maruna 2001).
-In this human economy, denying one’s possibility of "sympathy credit" is tantamount to death.
-Guenther (2013) astutely notes: "It takes a whole network of interconnected obligations to create and sustain social personhood, but isolation destroys that personhood".
-And so, in a community where social standing is derived from the power to grant favors and collect on past favors, ex-communication means total effacement.
+These exchanges give rise to a human economy where a person’s social worth and moral standing is determined by his involvement in the public exchange of gifts and favors.
+Two principles regulate participation in this human economy: the imperative to be grateful in acknowledging the debt; and the moral obligation to honor one’s debts.
+Those who fail to acknowledge those powerful enough to provide livelihoods can be devalued to the point of their social or physical death (Graeber, 2011).
+Thus, participation in this human economy is predicated on the molding of a certain personality type, an individual who willingly submits himself to the moral code of gift giving.
+Assuming the role of benefactors and recipients, criminals can balance their need for intimacy, care, and a sense of belonging with the imperative to repay the debts they have incurred (See also Benisti, 2010; Maruna, 2001).
+In this human economy, denying the possibility of “sympathy credit” is tantamount to death.
+As Guenther astutely notes: “It takes a whole network of interconnected obligations to create and sustain social personhood, but isolation destroys that personhood”(2013: p.XXX).
+In a community where social standing is derived from the power to both grant favors and collect on past ones, excommunication means annihilation.

-Focusing on the norms of giving and reciprocating allowed an emic understanding of how an economy of regard or sympathy is created, negotiated, and sustained.
-It allowed a glimpse into the vulnerabilities of power and coercion.
-In so doing, we contributed to an expanding stream of research called “positive criminology” (Ronel and Toren, 2012).
-The main goal of positive criminology is to highlight positive components such as: acceptance, compassion, forgiveness, and gratitude to strengthen the unifying force between offenders and members of the normative community.
-Focusing on such positive qualities can increase ex-convicts’ chances of turning their lives around, for the benefit of themselves and society (Ronel and Toren, 2012).
+Focusing on the norms of giving and reciprocating facilitates an emic understanding of how an economy of regard or sympathy is created, negotiated, and sustained.
+It also allows a glimpse into the vulnerabilities of power and coercion.
+In so doing, we have contributed to an expanding area of research called “positive criminology” (Ronel & Toren, 2012).
+The main goal of positive criminology is to highlight how positive components such as acceptance, compassion, forgiveness, and gratitude strengthen normative forms of unity between offenders and other members of the community.
+Focusing on such positive qualities can increase ex-convicts’ chances of turning their lives around for the benefit of themselves and society (Ronel & Toren, 2012).

-The study’s main limitation is its limited sample size, and possible selection bias.
-This paper is based on 20 interviewees with rehabilitated ex-convicts, and 10 police handlers and officers.
-While it is possible that the rehabilitating processes that they underwent informed their perspectives, it is also possible that these processes help them reflect on their experiences in ways that enriched their stories.
-And so, in general the study profited from their present point of view.
-We believe that their unique experiences, and the openness with which they talked about them shed light on how criminal subjectivities are shaped, and how gifting becomes an effective means of governance in crime organizations.
-To counter this possible bias, we triangulated our data collection by interviewing senior police officers and collecting police reports, newspaper articles, and published criminals' memoires.
+The study’s main limitation is its limited sample size and possible selection bias, being based on 20 interviews with rehabilitated ex-convicts and 10 with police handlers and officers.
+To counter this possible bias, we triangulated our data collection by also interviewing senior police officers and collecting police reports, newspaper articles, and published criminal memoirs.
+While it is possible that the rehabilitating processes that the ex-convicts underwent influenced their perspectives, it is also possible that these processes helped them reflect on their experiences in ways that enriched their stories.
+Thus, in general, the study profited from their current point of view.
+We believe that their unique experiences and the openness with which they talked about them shed light on how criminal subjectivities are shaped and on how gifting is an effective means of governance in crime organizations.

 References

-Åkerström, M. (2014) Suspicious Gifts: Bribery, Morality, and Professional Ethics.
-New Brunswick, NJ: Transaction.
+Åkerström, M. (2014) Suspicious gifts: Bribery, morality, and professional ethics.
+Transaction.

 Ayling, J. (2009).
 Criminal organizations and resilience.
 International Journal of Law, Crime and

 Justice, 37(4), 182-196.

-Benisti, M. 2010.
-“The S.H.A.L.H.E.V.E.T.
-Project – Beyond the Limits of the Setting of an Educational Program for Preventing Drug and Alcohol Abuse.”
-MA diss., Bar-Ilan University
+Benisti, M. (2010).
+The S.H.A.L.H.E.V.E.T. project – beyond the limits of the setting of an educational

+program for preventing drug and alcohol abuse [Unpublished Master’s dissertation, Bar-Ilan University].

 Block, XX